-Every student at Work-Life Spanish should have a current level placement test on file with us.
-The results of this test will provide our students with comprehensive mix and match study plan options that are best suitable to their current level.
+Every student at Work-Life Spanish should have a current Level Placement Test on file.
+The results of this test help us recommend the study plan and courses that best match your current level.

-Once you have successfully completed the Spanish for Absolute Beginners course or have covered all of the A1 level subjects through a minimum of 20-hours of Private Tutoring and/or Conversational Club Events, you can request to take the A1 Level Exit Exam!
+Once you have successfully completed the Spanish for Absolute Beginners course or have covered all of the A1 level subjects through a minimum of 20-hours of Private Tutoring, you can request to take the A1 Level Exit Exam!

 This level is for individuals who have studied Spanish before and are able to conjugate regular -ar, -er, and -ir verbs into the present tense and have basic conversations with others.